 The Grand Canyon is a great place to connect with your kids away from the distractions of everyday life!
-There is nothing more that families cherish than their time together in the remarkable setting of the canyon.
+Families cherish their time together in the remarkable setting of the canyon.
 River trips can be a step outside of your children’s comfort zone (that’s a good thing!) and making sure they are physically comfortable goes a long way towards an enjoyable trip.
 Here are some tips to help make rafting with kids easier and to get the most out of your Grand Canyon adventure.
 Although we speak about kids below, these tips apply to everyone.

 Kids tend to have a harder time regulating their body temperature compared to adults.
 The canyon temperatures can be extreme, alternating between cold water and hot air.
 It is important to make sure they have plenty of layers for rafting in the early morning when the canyon is in shade or if it becomes overcast.
 As it warms up they can take off these layers.
 Usually what works best is underwear or swimsuit made of synthetic material (not cotton) as the bottom layer, then quick-dry shirt and shorts/pants.
 If it’s chilly, a fleece jacket can add some extra warmth.
 Rafting in the mornings can be chilly.
 For those early mornings, or if a lot of rapids are expected, finish the layers with good quality rain gear.